CoralCoralCoralCoral/documentation/sprints/sprint_1/README.md

 # Sprint 1: 2024-10-30 to 2024-11-05

+## Sprint Goal
+The goal of this sprint is to create a first prototype for the game.

 ## Overview
 We decided that we would go foward with the epdidemic prevention game.